what didn’t happen in Juneau didn’t stay in Juneau

 Maggie later invites Joel to her house to try again.
 She asks him to say his desire for her is so strong that he’ll let nothing get in its way.
 She then finds (or reveals) that that expression of desire, rather than the execution, was what she really wanted from Joel, and dismisses him.

 This affair bugs me on two points.
-First: I can accept that Maggie is insulted by Joel’s inaction, but in a normal woman wouldn’t the insult be outweighed by relief?
+First: I can accept that Maggie is insulted by Joel’s inaction, but wouldn’t the insult be outweighed by relief?
 (Well, the people of Cicely are quirky, and Maggie more so than some.)

 Second: what Maggie asks of Joel in the end, taken literally, includes a commitment to rape her.
 Am I sick for noticing that?
 On reflection, I guess it’s in character – and suitable for prime time – that Joel is too startled (and perhaps deflated!) by the dismissal to respond with more than a bewildered verbal protest; but I’m still disappointed that the script didn’t explore that point at all.